-You don’t have to make any huge decisions here, just look out for anything out of place or anything you obviously don’t want anymore.
+You don’t have to make any huge decisions here, just look out for anything out of place or anything you don’t want anymore.
 If you spot a broken dish, either dispose of it or take it out of the cupboard so you’ll remember to fix it later.

 Is there anything there that belongs somewhere else, like a coat draped over a chair that belongs in the hall closet?
 Is there anything that’s in the wrong spot, such as a pot you left out on the counter that you can put back on the shelf?
-These superficial little touches can really make the difference between a room that looks sloppy and one that looks polished.
+These superficial little touches can make the difference between a room that looks sloppy and one that looks polished.

-Nothing major–just do any dirty dishes left in the sink, put away the clean dishes in the drying rack and wipe down counters and other surfaces with cleaning spray or a disinfectant cloth.
+Nothing major–just do any dirty dishes left in the sink, put away the clean dishes in the drying rack and wipe down counters and other surfaces with a cleaning spray or a disinfectant cloth.
 A kitchen that’s freshly organized and smells good will make you feel inordinately accomplished.